-The core business activity of SAF Tehnika JSC (hereinafter - the Company) comprises the design, production and distribution of microwave radio data transmission equipment offering an alternative to cable channels.
+The core business activity of SAF Tehnika A/S (hereinafter - the Company) comprises the design, production and distribution of microwave radio data transmission equipment offering an alternative to cable channels.
 The Company offers products to mobile network operators, data service providers (such as Internet service providers and telecommunications companies), as well as state and private companies.

-The Company owned 100% subsidiary SAF Tehnika Sweden AB until November 2008 when it was sold to SAF Tehnika Sweden AB management.
+The Company owned 100% subsidiary "SAF Tehnika Sweden" AB until November 2008 when it was sold to "SAF Tehnika Sweden" AB management.

-A joint company in the Russian Federation was established under the name of SAF Tehnika RUS Ltd (САФ Техника РУС ООО) with a Russian company named Мобильные технологии ООО (Mobile Technology) as its co-founder in November, 2008.
-SAF Tehnika JSC owned 51% of the shares of SAF Tehnika RUS Ltd. The decision to withdraw from a joint company in the Russian Federation was made as the subsidiary had not started its planned operations.
-The decision of the Board was approved by the Council in July 21, 2010.
+A joint company in the Russian Federation under the name of "SAF Tehnika RUS" Ltd (САФ Техника РУС ООО) with a Russian company named "Мобильные технологии" (Mobile Technology) ООО as its co-founder was established in the November 2008.
+"SAF Tehnika" A/S owned 51% of the shares of "SAF Tehnika RUS" Ltd. The decision to withdraw from a joint company in the Russian Federation was made as the subsidiary had not started its planned operations.
+The decision of the Board was approved by the Council on July 21, 2010.
 In August 2010 the company was liquidated.

-With the aim to involve EU funds for research and development within the sphere of electronics and electrical engineering, the Company, together with other members of the Latvian Electrical Engineering and Electronic Industry Association (LETERA), co-founded a limited liability company LEO pētījumu centrs (LEO) investing 500 LVL (711 EUR) in its equity capital and becoming the owner of 10% of its share capital.
+With the aim to attract EU funds for research and development within the sphere of electronics and electrical engineering, the Company, together with other members of the Latvian Electrical Engineering and Electronic Industry Association (LETERA), co-founded a limited liability company "LEO pētījumu centrs" (LEO) investing 500 LVL (711 EUR) in its equity capital and becoming the owner of 10% of its share capital.

 The Company is a public joint stock company incorporated under the laws of the Republic of Latvia.
-The address of its registered office is Ganibu dambis 24a, Riga, Latvia.
+The address of its registered office is Ganību dambis 24a, Riga, Latvia.

-The shares of the Company are listed on NJSCDAQ OMX Riga Stock Exchange, Latvia.
+The shares of the Company are listed on NASDAQ OMX Riga Stock Exchange, Latvia.